October 7. Kazinform's timeline of major events

 EVENTS

-1997 – Kazteleradio Republican State Enterprise is set up to broadcast TV and radio programs.
+1997 – Kazteleradio Republican State Enterprise is established to broadcast TV and radio programs.

 1998 – The Constitution of the Republic of Kazakhstan is amended to extend the presidential term up to 7 years.

-2005 – A small museum of Russian Turkologist Lev Gumilyov is unveiled at the Gumilyov Eurasian National University.

-2009 – The Embassy of the Swiss Confederation opens doors at the capital of Kazakhstan.
-Kazakhstan is the second trade partner of Switzerland after Russia among the CIS member states.
+2009 – The Embassy of the Swiss Confederation is unveiled in the capital of Kazakhstan.

 2011 – Kazakhstan opens its Honorary Consulate in the Principality of Monaco.
-Vladimir Semenikhin is appointed Kazakhstan’s Consul in Monaco.
+Vladimir Semenikhin is named Kazakhstan’s Consul in Monaco.

-2013 – Kazinform International News Agency is honored with ‘The 20th Anniversary of the CIS’ jubilee medal for the contribution to the development of the CIS member states’ integration at the XVII session of the CIS Council of Heads of State News Agencies in Chisinau.
+2013 – At the XVII session of the CIS Council of Heads of State News Agencies in Chisinau, Kazinform International News Agency is honored with ‘The 20th Anniversary of the CIS’ jubilee medal for the contribution to the development of the CIS member states’ integration.

-2014 – Kazakhstan becomes winner in the nomination «Developing landlocked countries» at the Global e-Government Forum 2014 organized by the UN.
+2014 – Kazakhstan wins in the nomination «Developing landlocked countries» at the Global e-Government Forum 2014 organized by the UN.

-2015 – The first language school of the Bolashak International Scholarship is established at the Al-Farabi Kazakh National University in Almaty city.
+2015 – The first language school of the Bolashak International Scholarship is founded at the Al-Farabi Kazakh National University in Almaty city.
 Its key partner is the British Council.

-2019 – The specialized economic zone Qyzyljar is set up in North Kazakhstan region close to the border with Russia.
+2019 – The specialized economic zone Qyzyljar is created in North Kazakhstan region, not far from the border with Russia.